-In the 15 years since Mayfest, National Weather Service offices across the country have strengthened their partnerships with the emergency management community.
+In the 20 years since the Mayfest storms, National Weather Service offices across the country have strengthened their partnerships with the emergency management community.
 Here in North Texas, the National Weather Service in Fort Worth provides hazardous weather briefings to emergency managers and public safety officials several days in advance of high-profile, high-attendance events.

 Springtime brings plentiful sunshine and outdoor activities ranging from festivals to sporting events and other recreational activities.
 However, mostly sunny skies can give way to rapidly developing thunderstorms in some situations.
 Thunderstorms producing tornadoes, damaging winds, and large hail can occur throughout the year, but are most common in the spring months.

 The National Weather Service works closely with the local media and emergency management community to plan and prepare for hazardous weather.
 However, you should take personal responsibility to keep your family safe.
 Pay close attention to weather forecasts.
 Be prepared to implement your safety action plan if watches or warnings are issued for your area.